pipefunc/pipefunc/docs/source/concepts/mcp.md

 ### Asynchronous Execution

-Ideal for long-running pipelines, parameter sweeps, or when you need progress tracking:
+Returns immediately with a job ID for tracking:

 ```python
 # AI assistant starts job: